JGCRI/gcam-doc/dev-guide/rapid_parse.md

 }
 ```

 For CONTAINER type such as `Sector*` it is a bit more complicated.
-For these we do not check the data name but instead need to check the getXMLNameStatic() for each of the valid subtypes, such as `SupplySector*` or `AgProductionSector*`, etc.  We have numerous factory classes which take care of this sort of thing.
+For these we do not check the data name but instead need to check the getXMLNameStatic() for each of the valid subtypes, such as `SupplySector*` or `AgProductionSector*`, etc.  We used to have numerous factory classes which take care of this sort of thing.
 As mentioned earlier given the way we do our GCAM Fusion declarations it knows the inheritance relationships and as such when we first created GCAM Fusion we had developed a generic [Factory](examples.html#factory).
 Which can then be used in specializations of `tagsMatch` for CONTAINER Data.
 And of course obviates the need for the hand written factory classes we used to have.
 ```
 // Specialization for a containers template<typename DataType>